-Bispecific antibodies are the antibodies capable of binding to two different antigens simultaneously.
+Bispecific antibodies are antibodies capable of binding to two different antigens simultaneously.

-Over hundred different formats of the bispecific antibodies (bsAbs) are in the pipeline making bsAbs one of the fastest growing class of investigational drugs.
-However, only two of the bsAbs namely, Blinatumomab and Catumaxomab are approved till date.
+More than a hundred different formats of the bispecific antibodies (bsAbs) are in the pipeline, making bsAbs one of the fastest-growing classes of investigational drugs.
+However, only two of the bsAbs, namely Blinatumomab and Catumaxomab, are approved till date.

 By simultaneously binding two different antigens or two epitopes on the same antigen, bsAbs can master functions that cannot be performed by conventional monospecific antibodies.